ananthuksanthosh/enterprise-office-network-gns3/README.md

 📌 Overview

-This project demonstrates the design and implementation of an enterprise office network using GNS3.
+This project demonstrates a practical implementation of an enterprise office network using GNS3.
-It is built using a core–edge architecture and integrates key networking concepts such as routing, NAT, DHCP, and firewall security using Access Control Lists (ACLs).
+It is designed using a core–edge architecture and integrates key networking concepts including routing, NAT, DHCP, and firewall security using Access Control Lists (ACLs).

-The objective is to simulate a secure and scalable office environment with controlled access between internal departments and external users.
+The goal is to simulate a real-world office environment with multiple departments, controlled access to sensitive resources, and internet connectivity.

 ---